-Firstly, I would like to thank you, Mr. President, for honoring us the orphans of the IDF and Security Forces, who are celebrating Bar Mitzvah, with your presence on this moving occasion.
+Firstly, I would like to thank you, Mr. President, for honoring us, the orphans of the IDF and Security Forces, who are celebrating our Bar Mitzvahs with your presence on this moving occasion.

 I am Sagi Dahan, the son of Lieutenant Colonel Yoram Dahan, of blessed memory, who was killed in Lebanon in 1996 during military action, while I was two years and four months old.

 I have many memories, but not from my own experiences, but rather from stories told by family and friends, stories which portray his admirable character as a husband, father, friend, and commander.

 I cherish the stories about kisses, hugs and tickles, and about weekends which were dedicated to Mum, Shani, and me.

 During weekdays, dad served in Lebanon and insisted on getting phone updates about us.
 It was then that I started talking.
 Each word was a pearl in my father’s eyes.
 This was his happiness and pleasure, which is how he felt about everything we said or did.

 Mom says that when Dad came home late at night and the little bunnies were already asleep, he knew just how to enter our room very quietly to pick us up gently in his arms and hold us close to him to smell us in our dreams.
 This would make him sigh with pleasure.